zhiming99/rpc-frmwrk/rpc/security/README.md

   * Start `krb5kdc`, the KDC server, and `kadmind` the adminstration deamon.
 And the kdc setup is done now.
 If you want advanced and exhaustive configuration options, please refer to the official document at [here](https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_kdc.html#install-and-configure-the-master-kdc)

+  * You can use `kpasswd` to change each account's password.

 2. Setup the client machines.
 Client machines are those devices via which the users can access the the RPC servers.
   * On a Fedora machine, you can `dnf install krb5-workstation`, and dnf will install all the necessary packages for you.
   * On a Raspberry Pi, you can `apt install krb5-user`, and apt will install all the necessary packages for you, and help you configure the kerberos.
+  * Put the same `krb5.conf` as the one on the `kdc server` to the directory `/etc`.
+  * Type `kinit foo` to authenticate with the remote `kdc`.
+According to the `ticket_lifetime`, the ticket will expire in one day.
+  * In some environment when you cannot access `kdc` directly, rpc-frmwrk can provide a `kdc` channel for `kdc` access via the RPC connection, thus you can use `kinit`, `kadmin` as usual.
+The approach is to symbolic link `libauth.so` under the directory, `/usr/lib64/krb5/plugins/libkrb5`, for example. the directory name could vary from different distributions or architectures.